Minox for beginners

 The challenge

-Shooting with a Minox requires sporting ambition, because there is probably no more difficult way to take photos.
+Shooting with a Minox spy camera requires sporting ambition, because there is probably no more difficult way to take photos.
 And none cooler.
 As with any analog camera you can’t view the result immediately So you are forced to think much more about your picture before you take it.
 As a result, your photos improve and you have a closer relationship with the result.

 Setting up the process from film selection to the final digitized image may require many decisions and creative ideas.
 If you like that, you’ll have a lot of fun with a Minox.